pronopython/fapel-system/readme.md

 `~/fapelsystem/Tags/`

+On Windows you find this folder in your home directory under documents.

-And just create directories and nested directories as you like!
+And now just create directories and nested directories as you like!
 These are your Tags!

 You can also delete directories (delete Tags) as you like.